Changissnz/nu_merchant_principal/README.md

-compromising arrangement results from the outsider agent's ability to channel the "negative reception" of the detail first revealed into an inquisitive force of pressure onto an obscure, distinct, but also connected detail into the outsider agent's knowledge base.
+compromising arrangement results from the outsider agent's ability to channel the "negative reception" of the detail first revealed into an inquisitive force of pressure onto an obscure, distinct, but also connected detail to improve the outsider agent's knowledge base.

 ![image info](./images/taiv_eight.PNG)